 The following provides a review of each of the charts on the dashboard.

-Events per Session Distribution: Provides information on the distribution of the number of times an Event is triggered per session.
-This is helpful to understand the frequency of the event in your users’ sessions – for example, a this chat app might want to know how many times per session the “sendChatText” Event they’ve set up is triggered to get a sense for communication volume.
-This chart would inform their team that users typically send 1-2 texts per session and in less common circumstance send 3-9 texts.
+Provides information on the distribution of the number of times an Event is triggered per session.
+This is helpful to understand the frequency of the event in your users’ sessions – for example, this chat app might want to know how many times per session the “sendChatText” Event is triggered to get a sense for communication volume.
+This chart would inform the team that users typically send 1-2 texts per session and in less common circumstance send 3-9 texts.

 Unique Devices Performing Event: The next chart displays the number of unique devices that have triggered the Event in a given time period.
 Click the cog on the chart and use the Time Grain controls to view this on a daily, weekly, or monthly basis.
 Please note that because this is a unique view of devices taking an action, each device can only appear once for a given time period.
-For example, if a device A reads 30 articles in July and device B reads 2 articles, they will each be counted only once in the July tally.
+For example, if a device A sends 30 texts in July and device B sends 2 texts, they are each counted only once in the July tally.
 Here we see that in approximately 5.3K unique devices sent a chat text at least once on March 11 2017.

-Total Events: Displays the total number of Events that have been triggered over time.
+Displays the total number of Events that have been triggered over time.
 Again, click the cog on the chart and use the Time Grain controls to view this on a hourly, daily, weekly, or monthly basis.
-Continuing the “Article Read” example, this would tell you the total number of times that texts were sent in a given time period.
+Continuing the earlier example of “sendChatText” event, this would tell you the total number of times that texts were sent in a given time period.